wernerkrauss/silverstripe-rector/README.md

         SilverstripeLevelSetList::UP_TO_SS_6_0
     ])
     ->withRules([
-        // any other rules
+        EnsureTableNameIsSetRector::class,
+        UseCreateRector::class
     ])
-    //add @config properties to configurations for phpstan
-    //configure your own configs
-    ->withConfiguredRule(
-        AddConfigPropertiesRector::class,
-        [
-            MyClass::class => [
-                'my_config',
-                'another_config'
-            ]
-        ]
-    )

     // any rules that are included in the selected sets you want to skip ->withSkip([
-        ClassPropertyAssignToConstructorPromotionRector::class,
+//        ClassPropertyAssignToConstructorPromotionRector::class,
-        ReturnNeverTypeRector::class
+//        ReturnNeverTypeRector::class
     ]);
 ```

-Silverstripe-rector comes with two types of SetLists: `SilverstripeSetList` for single sets of rectors (e.g. upgrading from 5.0 to 5.1 or for genereal Silverstripe code styles) and `SilverstripeLevelSetList` for combining all set lists up to a given Silverstripe CMS version, e.g. running all upgrades to Silverstripe 5.1.
+Silverstripe-rector comes with two types of SetLists: `SilverstripeSetList` for single sets of rectors (e.g. upgrading from 5.0 to 5.1 or for general Silverstripe code styles) and `SilverstripeLevelSetList` for combining all set lists up to a given Silverstripe CMS version, e.g. running all upgrades to Silverstripe 5.1.

 ## Running rector